kohana/userguide/guide/about.filesystem.md

    to by a single key.
 See [message usage](using.messages) for more information.

 views/
-:  Views are a plain PHP file which is used to generate HTML.
+:  Views are plain PHP files which are used to generate HTML or other output.
 The view file is loaded into a [View] object and assigned variables, which it then converts into an HTML fragment.
 Multiple views can be used within each other.
-   See [view usage](usings.views) for more infromation.
+   See [view usage](usings.views) for more information.

 ## Finding Files